Fairview Hospital (Massachusetts)

 Fairview Hospital is a private, non-profit 25-bed health care facility in Great Barrington, Massachusetts, owned by Berkshire Health Systems.

+History

+On January 16, 2025; BHS announced a $70 million overhaul for the hospital starting early next year, which will include the purchase of an MRI scanner.

 Accreditation

 Fairview is a federally designated Critical Access Hospital, and is equipped with a Joint Commission-accredited Emergency Department.